Khensani00/Weather-API/README.md

-Weather Analysis Project
+# Weather Analysis Project

-Project Overview
+## Project Overview

 This project is focused on analyzing weather data using Python in a Jupyter Notebook.
 It includes data processing, visualization, and insights into weather trends.

-Requirements
+ ## Requirements

 To run this project, ensure you have the following dependencies installed:

-Python 3.x
+- Python 3.x

-Jupyter Notebook
+- Jupyter Notebook

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

-Seaborn
+- Seaborn

-NumPy
+- NumPy

-Usage
+## Usage

 Open the Jupyter Notebook:

 jupyter notebook Weather.ipynb

-Run each cell sequentially to analyze the weather data.
+Run the file to analyze the weather data.

-Results
+## Results

 The analysis will provide insights into: